MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDetectedApp.md

       - `[WindowsUpdateForBusiness <Boolean?>]`: Whether Windows Update for Business is managed by Intune
     - `[DeviceActionResults <IMicrosoftGraphDeviceActionResult[]>]`: List of ComplexType deviceActionResult objects.
 This property is read-only.
       - `[ActionName <String>]`: Action name
-      - `[ActionState <String>]`: State of the action on the device
+      - `[ActionState <ActionState?>]`: State of the action on the device
       - `[LastUpdatedDateTime <DateTime?>]`: Time the action state was last updated
       - `[StartDateTime <DateTime?>]`: Time the action was initiated
     - `[DeviceCategory <IMicrosoftGraphDeviceCategory>]`: Device categories provides a way to organize your devices.
 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[Description <String>]`: Optional description for the device category.
       - `[DisplayName <String>]`: Display name for the device category.
     - `[DeviceCategoryDisplayName <String>]`: Device category display name.
 This property is read-only.
     - `[DeviceCompliancePolicyStates <IMicrosoftGraphDeviceCompliancePolicyState[]>]`: Device compliance policy states for this device.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[DisplayName <String>]`: The name of the policy for this policyBase
-      - `[PlatformType <String>]`: Supported platform types for policies.
+      - `[PlatformType <PolicyPlatformType?>]`: Supported platform types for policies.
       - `[SettingCount <Int32?>]`: Count of how many setting a policy holds
       - `[SettingStates <IMicrosoftGraphDeviceCompliancePolicySettingState[]>]`:
         - `[CurrentValue <String>]`: Current value of setting on device